Course Catalogue & Offerings

 All participants should communicate with the course facilitator(s) if there is an issue with completing coursework, attending synchronous sessions and/or meeting the expectations and standards outlined.

-A full refund applies when an offered section or session is cancelled due to low enrollment.
+A full refund applies when an offering is cancelled due to low enrollment.